Iverson Brownell, BS, CEC

 Passion for the culinary arts, curiosity and love of adventure have driven him to create the delicious and artistic food for which he is internationally known.
 Since graduating from Johnson and Wales University College of Culinary Arts in 1996 with a Bachelor of Science (BS) degree in culinary arts and food and beverage management, Chef Iverson’s easy-going and engaging personality plus extensive expertise in the culinary world have provided him with many noteworthy and enjoyable opportunities.

-While owning and operating a successful catering business in Park City, Chef Iverson also served for ten consecutive years as Head Chef for the famed Sundance Film Festival, running and overseeing the exclusive catering for a long list of celebrities and a most diverse, discerning and international range of palates.
+While owning and operating a successful catering business in Park City, Chef Iverson also served for ten consecutive years as Head Chef for his catering business for the famed Sundance Film Festival, running and overseeing the exclusive catering for a long list of celebrities and a most diverse, discerning and international range of palates.
 This experience kept him interested and extremely busy - honing ideas, perfecting recipes, presentations, and executing private and grand events.

 at the 2004 Olympic Games in Athens, Greece, an experience that informed much of his interest in using food specifically to enhance and maintain health.
-Over the next few years, food and adventure came into play again as he co-created a still popular show on ESPN, Off Shore Adventures.
+Over the next few years, food and adventure came into play again as he was featured on a still popular show on ESPN, Off Shore Adventures.
 Deep-sea fishing in exotic and far-away locales, from tropical to arctic, and then preparing the daily catch for a television audience, provided many stories of adventures at sea and in the kitchen.

-His culinary expertise and renown has also landed him appearances on The Discovery Channel, The Food Network, The Travel Channel, and the Today Show, and he has been featured in articles in numerous regional lifestyle magazines.
+He has been featured in articles in numerous regional lifestyle magazines.
 In 2005, he was listed by the Atkins Institute as one of the country’s Top Ten Chefs, and several of his recipes are featured in one of their comprehensive cookbooks.

 It was while in Charleston that he met internationally known cancer research scientist, Dr. Michael Wargovich, and the two started to think of combining their talents and